Modeling the spatial growth of cities: Statistical physics models

 \subsection{Correlated percolation}

-In 1998, Makse et al.~\cite{Makse2, Makse:1998} proposed a percolation-based model of city morphology--where `open' sites of site-percolation represent built-up areas (see~\cite{Stauffer:1992} for an introduction to percolation theory)--designed to overcome the limitations of the earlier DLA approach.
+In 1998, Makse et al.~\cite{Makse2, Makse:1998} proposed a percolation-based model of city morphology, where built-up areas correspond to the occupied (also called wet or open) sites in a site-percolation process (see~\cite{Stauffer:1992} for an introduction to percolation theory), designed to overcome the limitations of the earlier DLA approach.
 The latter fails to capture essential features of real urban systems: it predicts the emergence of a single dominant cluster rather than a hierarchy of cities of different sizes, and it yields a population density that decays as a power law, $\rho(r) \sim r^{D-2}$, whereas empirical studies show an exponential decay \cite{Clark:1951} of the form

 where $r$ is the distance to the central business district (CBD), $\rho_0$ is the central population density, and $\lambda$ is the density gradient.

 In the classical Bernoulli percolation model, sites are present with a given fixed probability $p$, independently from one another.
 This cannot reflect urban systems correctly as in real-world cities, new built sites are not placed independently at random.
 Rather, it is more likely for a new built site to be located close to already built sites, with a probability decreasing as the distance to these sites increases.
 This type of interactions can be incorporated in a correlated percolation model \cite{Prakash:1992}.
 Following these principles, it is possible to design a model considering these factors using correlated percolation \cite{Prakash:1992, Coniglio:1979} and gradient percolation \cite{Sapoval:1985} models.
 The details of sampling from the correlated percolation ensemble are not provided here; it suffices to note that the procedure involves manipulating a random Gaussian sequence \(u(r)\), transforming it into Fourier space to impose correlations of the form